Blossom expedition: Journey to Cape Verde

 By the time the expedition reached São Vicente, Cape Verde, the Blossom had been heavily damaged.
 They spent a month there while the ship was repaired and continued collecting specimens.
-Meanwhile, Rockwell and da Lomba separately went to Brava, where they planned to collect specimens for ten days.
+Meanwhile, Rockwell and da Lomba separately went to Brava, Cape Verde, where they planned to collect specimens for ten days.
 The men were left stranded at Brava for three months, as Simmons decided to explore the rest of the Cape Verde archipelago before recovering them.

 Continental Africa

 The angered Rockwell only conceded when Simmons told him that the expedition was to travel to continental Africa to collect big-game specimens.
-Although the main goal of the expedition to northwestern Africa was to collect birds to use in a comparative study of specimens from Cape Verde, Cuyler and Rockwell were sent on a side expedition in Bondu.
+Although the main goal of the expedition to northwestern Africa was to collect birds to use in a comparative study of specimens from Cape Verde, Cuyler and Rockwell were sent on a side expedition in Bundu.
 They spent several weeks collecting larger mammals before returning to the expedition.

-After spending almost five months in continental Africa, they had collected a total of nearly eighteen hundred bird skins, six hundred birds preserved in formaldehyde, 166 pressed plants, twenty-six large mammals, and more than 350 small mammals, reptiles, and fishes.
-They had also completed fieldwork at every location, which produced measurements, color studies, photographs, and film stock.
-Museum director Rea met with the expedition in Dakar, and separately returned to Cleveland with specimens and fieldwork collected by the expedition after six weeks.
+After spending almost five months in continental Africa, they had collected a total of nearly eighteen hundred bird skins, six hundred birds preserved in formaldehyde, 166 pressed plants, twenty-six large mammals, and more than 350 specimens of small mammals, reptiles, and fishes.
+They also completed fieldwork at every location, which produced measurements, color studies, photographs, and film stock.
+Museum director Rea came to Dakar to meet with the expedition, and separately returned to Cleveland with specimens and fieldwork collected by the expedition after six weeks.
 Gray and Chantre both left the expedition in Dakar and were replaced with members of the Italian Regia Marina, while Robertson and the group of college-aged men were replaced by a group of sailors from Cape Verde.